githubtraining/write-a-ll-course/responses/05_map-events.md

 ## Step 5: Map learning objectives to events

 Remember the steps you wrote earlier?
-Before we dive into those, let's practice on one together.
-Here's where you find them all.
-Just do the first one, which I've already defined for you.
+Let's find the corresponding events.
+You'll see some are already done for the examples, but you can focus on your own.

 ### :keyboard: Activity: Map the learning objectives you wrote to specific events from GitHub webhooks

 1. Take a look through [GitHub's documentation for event triggers](https://developer.github.com/v3/activity/events/types/)
-2. Choose an event to correspond to...
-3. Edit the `config.yml` file on line `X` to match the correct event.
+2. Edit the `config.yml` file and make note of the event trigger that matches your first objective

 <h3 align="center">I'll respond below when I detect a commit on this branch.</h3>